 Armstrong has a proud tradition of student involvement in various scholarly and creative endeavors.
 Whether it’s turning a ceramic vase or synthesizing chemical compounds, students are working side by side with faculty making valuable contributions to their fields of expertise.
 The Symposium provides a venue for the campus and the community to come together to celebrate these accomplishments and to recognize the outstanding scholarly achievements made by our students.
-The 24th Annual Student Scholars Symposium was held on April 18-19, 2018.
+The 25th Annual Student Scholars Symposium will be held on April 24-25, 2019.

 Reflecting on their experience, previous presenters say: